postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 Postman provides a way to view and set SSL certificates on a per domain basis.

-> Certificates renew automatically—you do not need to carry out any manual steps.
-When a certificate is generated it has a 90 day expiry date and will renew seven days before it expires

 To manage your client certificates, click the wrench icon on the right side of the header toolbar, choose "Settings", and select the **Certificates** tab.

 [![certificates tab](https://assets.postman.com/postman-docs/WS-certificates.png)](https://assets.postman.com/postman-docs/WS-certificates.png)